-- 2. Whether provision of the required number of spaces would necessitate the removal or modification of significant vegetation or other significant natural features on the site and/or require substantial earthworks having the potential for adverse land stability, visual and landscape, and sediment runoff effects. - 3.
-Whether the application of any travel demand management measures initiated by the applicant can demonstrably reduce the requirement for on-site parking. - 4.
-Whether a demonstrably less than normal demand for parking or loading will be generated by the proposal eg due to specific business practice, operating method (including the provision of dedicated transport to/from the site by the operator), type of customer. - 5.
-Whether provision of the required number of spaces would compromise the ability to provide adequate on-site effluent disposal due to the impervious surface required for parking purposes. - 6.
-Whether or not it is physically practicable to provide the required number of spaces on site in terms of the existing location of buildings, availability of access to the road, and other similar matters. - 7.
-Whether there is an adequate alternative supply of parking in the vicinity eg public carpark, formed angle parking on adjacent roads.
-In general on-road parallel parking, particularly in residential streets or roads with an important through-traffic function in the roading hierarchy, is not considered a viable alternative. - 8.
-Whether there is an accessible and adequate on-road loading space in close proximity or the ability to create such a loading space. - 9.
-Whether other activities on the same or nearby sites operate at different times and can share car parking and/or loading spaces.
+Part 13 - Transport 2.
+Whether provision of the required number of loading spaces would necessitate the removalor modification of significant vegetation or other significant natural features on the site and/or require substantial earthworks having the potential for adverse land stability, visual and landscape, and sediment runoff effects.
+Commented [JR25]: Issue 6 3.- Whether the application of any travel demand management measures initiated by the applicant can demonstrably reduce the requirement for on-site parking.
+Commented [JR26]: Issue 1 4.
+Whether a demonstrably less than normal demand for parking or loading will be generated by the proposal - eg. due to specific business practice, operating method (including the provision of dedicated transport to/from the site by the operator), type of customer.
+Commented [JR27]: Issue 6 5.
+Whether provision of the required number of loading spaces would compromise the ability to provide adequate on-site effluent disposal due to the impervious surface required for parking purposes.
+Commented [JR28]: Issue 6 6.
+Whether or not it is physically practicable to provide the required number of loading spaceson site in terms of the existing location of buildings, availability of access to the road, and other similar matters.
+Commented [JR30]: Issue 6 7 Whether there is an adequate alternative supply of parking in the vicinity - eg public carpark, formed angle parking on adjacent roads.
+In general on-road parallel parking, particularly in residential streets or roads with an important through-traffic function in the roading hierarchy, is not considered a viable alternative.
+Commented [JR31]: Issue 6 8.
+Whether there is an accessible and adequate on-road loading space in close proximity or the ability to create such a loading space.
+9. Whether other activities on the same or nearby sites operate at different times and can share-car parking and/or loading spaces.
 In such a situation the council will require a legal agreement between the applicant and owner of the site(s) confirming such an arrangement.
+Commented [JR32]: Issue 6